poltorres0999/monitoring-fastapi-sample/docs/index.md

 The monitoring setup relies on Docker and Docker Compose to manage the deployment of the services.
 You will use the provided `docker-compose.yml` file to orchestrate the entire monitoring stack.

-1. **FastAPI Application:** You'll start by creating and running a simple FastAPI application.
+- **FastAPI Application:** You'll start by creating and running a simple FastAPI application.
 This application will consist of several endpoints, including multiple types of HTTP requests (GET, POST, PUT, DELETE), and it will serve as an example web service that we want to monitor.
 The FastAPI application is equipped with a Prometheus instrumentator that will be responsible for generating the performance metrics exposed at the **"/metrics"** endpoint.

-2. **Promtail:** Promtail will be in charge of scraping, labeling and forwarding the logs to Loki, by sending them to the Loki's exposed enpoint **http://loki:3100/loki/api/v1/push**.
+- **Promtail:** Promtail will be in charge of scraping, labeling and forwarding the logs to Loki, by sending them to the Loki's exposed enpoint **http://loki:3100/loki/api/v1/push**.
 The logs will be acquiered by scraping the files at **/var/logs/\*.log"** which will be provisoned to the container Promtail service container through a Docker volume.
 Promtail will be configured by making use of the `promtail-config.yaml`.

-3. **Loki:** Loki will serve as the logs data source, wich will be consumed by Grafana at **http://loki:3100**.
+- **Loki:** Loki will serve as the logs data source, wich will be consumed by Grafana at **http://loki:3100**.
 Loki will be configured by making use of the `loki-config.yaml`.

-4. **Prometheus:** Prometheus will act as the data source for Grafana to retrieve the FastAPI App metrics at **http://prometheus:9090**.
+- **Prometheus:** Prometheus will act as the data source for Grafana to retrieve the FastAPI App metrics at **http://prometheus:9090**.
 These metrics will be acquired by periodically consulting the exposed "/metrics" endpoint at the FastAPI App.
 Prometheus will be configured by making use of the `prometheus.yaml`.

-5. **Grafana:** Grafana will be used to visualize logs and metrics from Loki and Prometheus.
+- **Grafana:** Grafana will be used to visualize logs and metrics from Loki and Prometheus.
 The required dashboard configuration and Datasources will be provisioned as **IAC** (Infrastrucutre as a Code) the files in chage of doing so can be found at **/grafana/config/dasboards** and **/grafana/config/datasources**

-6. **API metrics generator:** The `metrics/api_metrics_generator.py` file consists of a python scripts that periodically queries several endpoints of the FastAPI App to trigger the generation of metrics by the prometheus instrumentator.
+- **API metrics generator:** The `metrics/api_metrics_generator.py` file consists of a python scripts that periodically queries several endpoints of the FastAPI App to trigger the generation of metrics by the prometheus instrumentator.

-5. **API Log Generator:** The `metrics/log_generator.py` file consists of a python scripts that populates the logs folder with several files with fake logs.
+- **API Log Generator:** The `metrics/log_generator.py` file consists of a python scripts that populates the logs folder with several files with fake logs.

 ## Installation

 To get started with monitoring your FastAPI application using Promtail, Loki, Grafana, and Prometheus, follow the steps below to set up the required tools and services:

-1. **Install Docker**
+**Step 1: Install Docker**

 Docker is a containerization platform that allows you to run applications and services in isolated containers.
 It's a fundamental requirement for this monitoring setup.